top of page

 Why do ACL injuries happen?

-• Knee joint hypermobility (The ability of the knee joint to move beyond its normal range of motion, often referred to as having "loose" or "extra flexible" knees).
+• Knee joint hypermobility: The ability of the knee joint to move beyond its normal range of motion, often referred to as having “loose” or “extra flexible” knees.

-Seperate risk factors for repeat injury following an ACL reconstruction should also be considered, given the high rate of re-rupture following surgery.
+Separate risk factors for repeat injury following an ACL reconstruction should also be considered, given the high rate of re-rupture following surgery.
 These include:

-• Impaired quadriceps strength: this remains a significant risk factor for repeat ACL injuries.
+• Impaired quadriceps strength: This remains a significant risk factor for repeat ACL injuries.
 The quadriceps are key muscles in supporting and stabilising the knee joint.
-After an ACL injury or reconstruction surgery, these muscles often weaken due to disuse or protective inhibition — a natural response of the body to pain and injury.
+After an ACL injury or reconstruction surgery, these muscles often weaken due to disuse or protective inhibition—a natural response of the body to pain and injury.

 • Impaired neuromuscular control: Neuromuscular control of the knee refers to its ability to perceive its position in space, which is essential for preventing awkward movements that can lead to re-injury.
 Following an ACL injury, neuromuscular control is impaired and needs to be worked on through specific rehabilitation exercises.

-• Lack of sport-specific training: It's crucial for athletes to undergo adequate, tailored training that aligns with the specific demands of their sport before engaging in competition.
-This type of training ensures that athletes are not only physically prepared — with the necessary skills, strength, and agility — but also mentally confident to safely compete.
+• Lack of sport-specific training: It’s crucial for athletes to undergo adequate, tailored training that aligns with the specific demands of their sport before engaging in competition.
+This type of training ensures that athletes are not only physically prepared—with the necessary skills, strength, and agility—but also mentally confident to safely compete.

 The level of an athlete’s preparedness for their specific sport might influence their risk of a first-time ACL injury, though the exact relationship is not definitively clear.
 Theoretically, certain factors that increase strain on the ACL during sports activities should be considered.
 These include:

-2. Increased Body Mass Index (BMI): A higher BMI may contribute to greater stress on the knee joints during physical activities, potentially increasing the risk of ACL injuries.
+• Increased Body Mass Index (BMI): A higher BMI may contribute to greater stress on the knee joints during physical activities, potentially increasing the risk of ACL injuries.

-4. Increased Q-angle: This is particularly relevant for women.
+• Increased Q-angle: This is particularly relevant for women.
 The Q-angle is the angle formed by the quadriceps muscles and the patella tendon.
 A larger Q-angle is thought to put more strain on the knee, possibly increasing the risk of ACL injuries in women.

 Q-angle